FIWARE/data-space-connector/doc/flows/contract-management/README.md

 To provide a working example for Contract Management, using the Data Space Connector, a [postman colletion is provided](../../../examples/tmf/).
 It includes the following steps of the aquisition process:

 > :bulb: Since frontend-solutions are still under construction, plain REST-calls are used for the flow.
 Since all calls require a valid JWT, the [demo-portal](https://packetdelivery-portal.dsba.fiware.dev/) for the provider has a link to get a plain token in exchange for the Verifiable Credential.
-Log-in either as CONSUMER or PROVIDER(see [Credentials and Role-Assignemnt](#credentials-and-role-assingment)) to get tokens.
+Log-in either as CONSUMER or PROVIDER (see [Credentials and Role-Assignment](#credentials-and-role-assignment)) to get tokens.

 0. In order to have the consumer registered, it has to be created as an ```Organization``` through the [TMForum Party-API](https://github.com/FIWARE/tmforum-api/tree/main/party-catalog).
-The registration needs to happen with a direct api-call to the Parties-API, with a token in Role ```LEGAL_REPRESENTATIVE```: [POST /organization](./examples/tmf/tmf.postman_collection.json#l80)
+The registration needs to happen with a direct api-call to the Parties-API, with a token in Role ```LEGAL_REPRESENTATIVE```: [POST /organization](../../../examples/tmf/tmf.postman_collection.json#l80)

 1. Creating an offer as the PROVIDER (use a JWT retrieved for user ```standard-employee``` of [PacketDelivery](https://packetdelivery-kc.dsba.fiware.dev/realms/fiware-server/account/#/)):
     1. Create the product specification